 Keep in mind that only the primary uplink will draw PoE.

-The MR53E both will function in low power mode when powered by a 802.3af power source.
-While in low power mode, MR53E will disable its Air Marshal radio as well as three out of four transmit streams on the 2.4 Ghz band.
+The MR53E will function in low power mode when powered by an 802.3af power source.
+While in low power mode, the MR53E will disable its Air Marshal radio as well as three out of four transmit streams on the 2.4 GHz band.
 Despite being in low power mode, the device can still supply full 802.11ac capabilities.

 When using Cisco switches, an extra step may be required to configure the Cisco switch to use LLDP to communicate with the Meraki MR53E; see the following article for more details: https://documentation.meraki.com/MR/Other_Topics/Low_Power_Mode_on_Cisco_Switches

 If the button is pressed and held for at least ﬁve seconds and then released, the AP will reboot and be restored to its original factory settings by deleting all configuration information stored on the unit.

 Your MR53E is equipped with a multi-color LED light on the front of the unit to convey information about system functionality and performance:

 - Orange - AP is booting (permanent Orange suggests hardware issue)

 - Rainbow - AP is initializing/scanning